This carrot soup is creamy, comforting and simply the best carrot soup you’ve ever tasted. Who knew carrots could taste this good?

 Also, check out this article from The Kitchn that says you pretty much never need to peel your carrots, and when they’re blended up in a soup, then you most definitely don’t need to.

 How To Serve Carrot Soup

 Serve it with a swirl of cream, a sprinkle of black pepper and some chopped parsley for decoration.

-You definitely can.
-This soup is DIVINE with coconut cream rather than dairy cream.
+This soup is equally divine when made with coconut cream or coconut milk (canned, unsweetened) rather than dairy cream.
 It does have a slight coconut taste but that gives this soup a Thai flare that works great alongside the red curry paste!

 So as long as you don’t have an issue with coconut, it works wonderfully here.

 Storing and Freezing

 Keep leftovers stored in the fridge for 3-4 days and reheat either in the microwave or on the stovetop.

 This soup is freezer friendly if you’d like to freeze it.
 You can thaw it overnight in the fridge and then reheat or just reheat from frozen on the stovetop.
 If any separation occurs when reheating (from the cream in the soup) then just blend it up again using your immersion blender (hand blender) or regular blender.